 When Nellie was killed in the avalanche, John McGirl was still listed as her next of kin.
 He took the money the railroad provided so the families of the victims could bury them, but he left Nellie's body behind at Wellington.
 Instead, two of her sisters came from the Midwest and claimed Nellie's body.
 Without the funds from the railroad, the family couldn't afford a headstone, so Nellie is buried in an unmarked plot.

-About six weeks ago, Elaine's quest to find a photograph of Nellie Sharp came to an end.
+About six weeks ago, my friend's quest to find a photograph of Nellie Sharp came to an end.
 Although she apparently told everyone I know she had the picture, she didn't tell me because she wanted to surprise me.
 It turns out my friends are good at keeping secrets.